weswong/MalKinID/README.md

 Pedigree Tree Simulation
+These are template code that wil be streamlined in a later public release.
+Address questions to weswong@hsph.harvard.edu These code are only relevant when wanting to re-adapt MalKinID to infer genealogical relationships on non-outcrossing/inbred trees.

 Template code to run the meiosis model based on a specified pedigree is provided /sim_serial_cotx_chain.py.
 To specify the pedigree, modify the simulate_pedigree function (lines 211-249).
 The pedigree tree is specified as a flat dictionary where the keys are the name of the node and the value the examined genome.
 Simulated parasites are generated using the the meiosis function (line 226).

 Simulated progeny are generated using the meiosis function (meiosis(in1,in2,N=4,v=2, oc=True, bp_per_cM = 11300)), where the first two arguments are the genomes generated from the Genome subpackage (make sure that the Genome subpackage location is specified at line 26).
 These genomes are numpy arrays where the elements are integers indicating parental origin.
 For example, parent1 can be represented by a vector of zeros and parent2 a vector of ones.
 Recombinant progeny will of parent1 and parent2 contain a mix zeros and ones. sim_serial_cotx_chain.py takes in one argument that specifies the simulation iteration -- this is purely for annotation purposes to allow one to run multiple simulations in parallel and keep track of the outputs associated with each iteration.